-You may be considering suing after a car accident if you were not at fault for the accident.
+You may be thinking of suing after a car accident if you were not at fault for the accident.
 Personal injury lawsuits are one way to recover damages for financial strain as well as pain and suffering caused by the wreck.

-Use the tool below to get an estimate of how much you could receive and to find lawyers in your area.
+It's a good idea to get an estimate of how much money you could receive and to find lawyers in your area.

 In this article:

-- Should I Sue After A Car Accident?
+- Should You Sue After A Car Accident?

 - How Long After A Wreck Can You Sue?

-- Who Do I Sue After A Car Accident?
+- Who Do You Sue After A Car Accident?

 - How Are Car Accident Lawsuits Settled?